flowdas/typeable/docs/api/typeable.rst

    :class:`Constraint` that only allows values less than or equal to *maximum*.

    It is expressed as *maximum* in JSON Schema.

+.. class:: IsLongerThanOrEqual(minimum)

+   :class:`Constraint` that only allows values longer than or equal to *minimum*.

+    In JSON Schema, it is expressed as *minLength*, *minProperties*, *minItems* depending on the type.

+.. class:: IsShorterThanOrEqual(maximum)

+   :class:`Constraint` that only allows values shorter than or equal to *maximum*.

+    In JSON Schema, it is expressed as *maxLength*, *maxProperties*, *maxItems* depending on the type.

 .. class:: JsonSchema(value_or_type = dataclasses.MISSING, *, ctx: Context = None)